Earn a Lifeguard Certification at the YMCA and develop skills to prevent, recognize, and respond to emergency situations in and around the water.

 American Red Cross Lifeguard, First Aid, CPR/AED for Professional Rescuer

 Must pass PRE-TEST to continue in course.
 Pre-test consists of: 300 Yard continuous swim using the front crawl, breaststroke or a combination of both, goggles may be used.
 Tread water for 2 minutes, using only the legs.
 Complete a timed event within 1 minute 40 seconds: Starting in water, swim 20 yards (no goggles allowed).
-Surface dive to 9 foot depth and retrieve 10 lb. brick.
+Surface dive to 9-foot depth and retrieve 10 lb. brick.
 Return to surface and swim 20 yards on the back to return to the starting point with both hands holding the brick on chest and keeping the face at or near the surface of the water.
 Exit the water without using the steps.
 Must attend all in-person training sessions to register.

 Participants will be provided the e-learning link and access to a digital copy of the Lifeguarding Manuel upon registration.
 CPR mask, all digital materials and cost of certification is included in the registration fee.

-Lifeguard Certification – Spring 2021
+Lifeguard Certification – Winter Break 2021

 Cost: $200 Facility Members/$260 Program Members

 Where: South Sound YMCA, Briggs Community Branch